-(i) Firstly, the writ petition has been preferred more than 31⁄2 years after the passing of the impugned judgment, without even a whisper of justification for the delay.

-(ii) The writ petition is, therefore, liable to be rejected even on delay and laches.
-Nonetheless, as the issue is recurring in nature, we have examined it on merits.

-(iii) It appears that the earlier decision of the AFT in Sub Chittar Singh has been challenged by never petitioner.
-It is well settled that the UOI cannot adopt a pick and choose and leave one decision policu. unchallenged, while challenging a later decision on the same issue.
-Moreover, we find that the AFT, in the impugned order, has placed reliance on the decision in Sub Chittar Singh which, as we note, remains unchallenged.

-(iv) Even on merits, there is no substance in the present petition.
-The AFT reasoning of the unexceptionable.
+- (i) Firstly, the writ petition has been preferred more than $3\frac{1}{2}$ years after the passing of the impugned judgment, without even a whisper of justification for the delay. - (ii) The writ petition is, therefore, liable to be rejected even on delay and laches.
+Nonetheless, as the issue is recurring in nature, we have examined it on merits. - (iii) It appears that the earlier decision of the AFT in Sub Chittar Singh has never been challenged by the petitioner.
+It is well settled that the UOI cannot adopt a pick and choose policy, and leave one decision unchallenged, while challenging a later decision on the same issue.
+Moreover, we find that the AFT, in the impugned order, has placed reliance on the decision in Sub Chittar Singh which, as we note, remains unchallenged. - (iv) Even on merits, there is no substance in the present petition.
+The reasoning of the AFT is unexceptionable.
 Though para 8 of the SAI required persons to exercise the option regarding the manner in which they were to be extended the benefit of the revised pay scales within three months of the SAI, which was issued on 11 October 2008, it was extended twice.
 It was first extended by letter dated 21 December 2010 till 31 March 2011.
 Subsequently, by letter dated 11 December 2013, it was directed that applications for change of option received till 30 June 2011 would be processed.
-Though it is correct that the respondents did not exercise their option within that period, it is also clear that each of the respondents had exercised their option prior to 30 December 2013. (v) Moreover, we are also in agreement with the AFT's reliance on clause 14(b)(iv) of the SAI, which mandated that, if no option was exercised by the individual, the PAO would regulate the fixation of pay of the individual on promotion to ensure that he would be extended the more beneficial of the two options, i.e., of either of re-fixation of pay with effect from 1 January 2006 or w.e.f. the date of his next promotion.
+Though it is correct that the respondents did not exercise their option within that period, it is also clear that each of respondents had exercised their option prior to 30 December 2013. (v) Moreover, we are also in agreement with the AFT's reliance on clause 14(b)(iv) of the SAI, which mandated that, if no option was exercised by the individual, the PAO would regulate the fixation of pay of the individual on promotion to ensure that he would be extended the more beneficial of the two options, i.e., of either of re-fixation of pay with effect from 1 January 2006 or w.e.f. the date of his next promotion.

-(vi)We are in agreement with the AFT that, given the fact that the instruction was pertaining to officers in the army, and was inherently beneficial in nature, it has to be accorded an expansive interpretation.
-The AFT has correctly noted that the very purpose of granting extension of time for exercise of option was to cater to situations in which the officers concerned who in many cases, such as the cases before us, were not of very high ranks, would not have been aware of the date from which they were required to exercise their option and therefore may have either exercised their option belatedly or failed to exercise their option.
-It obviously, to ensure that an equitable dispensation of the recommendations of the 6th CPC that clause 14(b)(iv) the responsibility on the PAO(OR) to ensure that the officers were given the more beneficial of the options available to them. (vii) There is no dispute about the fact that, by re-fixing the pay of the instead of the date from which they
+(vi)We are in agreement with the AFT that, given the fact that the instruction pertaining was officers in the army, and was inherently beneficial in nature, it has to be accorded an expansive interpretation.
+The AFT correctly noted that the purpose of granting extension of time for exercise of option was to cater to situations in which the officers concerned who in many cases, such as the cases before us, were not of very high ranks, would not have been aware of the date from which they were required to exercise their option and therefore may have either exercised their belatedly or failed option exercise their option.
+Itobviously. to ensure that equitable dispensation of the recommendations of the 6th CPC that clause 14(b)(iv) place the responsibility on the PAO(OR) to ensure that the officers were given the more beneficial of the options available to them.

 (vii) There is no dispute about the fact that, by re-fixing the pay of the respondents w.e.f.
 1 January 2006 instead of the date from which they were promoted to the next grade between 1 January 2006 and 11 October 2008, the respondents suffered financial detriment.
 They, therefore, were not extended the most beneficial of the two options of pay of fixation available to them, as was required by clause 14(b)(iv) of the SAI.
-25.